mialkin/docs/design/ddd/ddd.md

 ## Domain

-A **domain** can refer to both the entire domain of the business, as well as just one core or supporting area of it.
+A **domain** is the entire domain of the business.

+The actual problem a software is going to solve, the purpose it's built for.

 ### Core domain

+A **core domain** is a subset of a [domain](#domain).
+It's an essential part of domain that cannot be delegated to external solution and must be resolved by us, developers.

-A **core domain** is a primary area of focus for a business, that is a problem a software is meant to solve.
+is a primary area of focus for a business, that is a problem a software is meant to solve.

 ### Subdomain